tobyqin/avalanche-validator-automation/docs/4_structured_monitoring.md

 1.  **Prometheus:** A time-series database. `avalanchego` natively exposes a Prometheus-compatible endpoint at `http://127.0.0.1:9650/ext/metrics` which includes all Tier 1 and Tier 2 metrics.
 2.  **Grafana:** A visualization tool to build dashboards from the Prometheus data.
 3.  **Alertmanager:** A tool to send proactive alerts (e.g., `"Disk usage > 85%"`) to Slack, PagerDuty, or email *before* the node fails.

+See more about this implementation in `monitoring` folder.